theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-06-09-hidden-in-plain-java.md

 However, when I tried to introduce this library to my colleagues there was a slight rejection.
 Although the whole team is made of Java programmers none was familiar with Clojure.
-So in order to bring the language a bit closer to them and hopefully motive them to start learning it I decided to, as some kind of challenge, create a project that will provede a seamless transition from Java to Clojure.
+So to bring the language a bit closer to them and hopefully motive them to start learning it I decided to, as some kind of challenge, create a project that will provede a seamless transition from Java to Clojure.